glintapp/glintapp/README.md

 **Then there is modules for node.js and modules for the browser**

-Now we have JavaScript on the Server with node.js and in the browsers.
+Now we have JavaScript on the Server with node.js and in the browsers:

 1. But how is it different?
 2. Can't we just use the same thing on the server as we use in the browser?